Kashi Marnanmukti by Manoj Thakkar & Rashmi Chhazed

 Through the Maha’s journey both physical and philosophical, through his quest and search for a Guru authors take you through the philosophies of Sanatana Dharma.
 The theories of Dvaita and Advaita.
 The relationship of Shiva and Vishnu and their presence in each other’s stories and spaces.
 The path to Nirguna that has to go through Saguna in the journey of a seeker.
 The travel or Yatra that is essential for a seeker is what Maha does along with a disciple of Ramakrishna Paramhansa.
 And hence ends up understanding the Shakti as well through the three parts A, U, and M of the ultimate mantra ‘AUM’.
 He understands the footsteps of Buddha and many seekers and saints before him as he meets them at various Tirthas that he visits.
 You can almost visualize him gaining Tej or aura as he moves ahead on his path.

 Kashi at the center of the story and at the center of philosophy has been depicted in such a way that there is no way you would not revere.
-And be more and more intrigued about it.
+And be more and more intrigued by it.
 The intimate description of the cremation ghats and the people who work there makes you think of those people who simply live among the dead.
 And bid them their final farewell.
 The impact it has on their psychology and how they end up being treated by the society.
 In the place where everyone comes to die, to be free from the cycle of birth and death this is a profession like no other and in no other place.

 Kashi Marnanmukti is a very powerful and intense story.
 Very Indian story written in language par excellence… Must read if you can read Hindi and if Indian philosophy interests you if you want to know Kashi very closely.